 The stadium where the opening game of the Copa America 2021 will be held

-The Estadio Monumental will host the first game of the Copa America 2021 to be played between Argentina and Chile on Sunday, June 13, 2021, at 5 PM (ET).
-The iconic home of the Albiceleste and River Plate received significant matches through history.
+The Estadio Mané Garrincha will host the first game of the Copa America 2021 to be played between Brazil and Venezuela on Sunday, June 13, 2021, at 5 PM (ET).
+It is the second-largest stadium in the country with a capacity of 72,788 spectators.